edeliu2000/genome/README.md

-# Genome - Platform for Realtime ML (Model) Explanations, Inspection and Trust/Testing
+# Genome - Platform for Machine Learning Trust, Testing and Realtime Model Explanations/Introspection
-Genome is a cloud native (K8) platform for model testing and explanations, geared towards production grade ML and AI pipelines that need to instill trust for their stakeholders.
-It comes with a suite of components that can be used in tandem or isolated to achieve realtime explanations and testing of all model types via a structured representation of tests and quality for AI.
+Genome is a cloud native (K8) platform for ML model testing and explanations, geared towards production grade ML and AI pipelines that need to instill trust for different stakeholders.
+It comes with a suite of components that can be used in tandem or isolated to achieve testing/evaluations and realtime explanations of all model types via a structured representation of quality for AI.
 It is built on top of scalable technologies that lend themselves well to be operated at scale in the cloud.

 # Table of Contents
 1. [Vision](#vision)